PDM4AR/exercises/docs/03-informedgraphsearch.md

 After running the exercise, you'll find reports in `out/[exercise]/` for each test case.
 There you'll be able to visualize the graphs, your output and the solution.
 These test cases aren't graded but serve as a guideline for how the exercise will be graded overall.

 The final evaluation will combine 2 metrics lexicographically <accuracy,time>:
-* **Accuracy**: All 3 algorithms will be evaluated, however only on the admissible heuristics.
+* **Accuracy**: Both UCS and A* will be evaluated.
 A `Path` to be considered correct has to **fully** match the correct solution.
 Averaging over the test cases we compute an accuracy metric as (# of correct paths)/(# of paths).
 Thus, accuracy will be in the interval [0, 1].
 * **Solve time**: As your algorithms will be tested on graphs of increasing size, the efficiency of your code will be measured in terms of process time required.
+How do you expect the heuristic in A* to affect its solve time?

-#### Update your repo
+### Update your repo and run exercise

-###### Run the exercise

-#### Food for thoughts

-* Which of the methods above is supposed to always find the shortest path?
-* What are valid heuristic you can think of for the A* algorithm?
-Given the different topology of the three cities, do you expect some to work better on specific cities?
+Please refer to [Hello World](01-helloworld.md) for instructions.